-FIFO, which stands for "first-in-first-out," is an inventory costing method which assumes that the first items placed in inventory are the first sold.
+FIFO, which stands for "first-in, first-out," is an inventory costing method that assumes that the first items placed in inventory are the first sold.
 Thus, the inventory at the end of a year consists of the goods most recently placed in inventory.

 Inventory Costing Explained

-The IRS has set up some possible ways you can calculate cost of goods sold.
-FIFO is one method used to determine Cost of Goods Sold for your business tax return.
+The IRS has set up some possible ways you can calculate the cost of goods sold.
+FIFO is one method used to determine the cost of inventory sold for your business tax return.